This is an updated post

-Have you been able to accomplish the New Year's resolutions you made at the beginning of 2019?
-Or can you even remember what those resolutions were?
-The truth is that most of us struggle to complete the goals that we are so determined to accomplish every January 1st.
+Have you been able to accomplish the new year's resolutions you made at the beginning of last year?
+Or are you having a little trouble remembering what they were?
+The truth is, many of us struggle to complete the goals that we’re so determined to accomplish every January 1st.
 So if you’re feeling a little guilty about not reaching last year’s goals, then you’re not alone.

-Whether you are planning to set spiritual, health, finance, career or lifestyle goals, like enjoying more free time, the principles are the same.
+Whether you're planning to set spiritual, health, finance, career or lifestyle goals, like enjoying more free time, the principles are the same.
 First, you need to understand the importance of goal setting, so then you can design a plan to achieve your objectives accordingly.

-What are the golden rules for successful Goal Setting?
+What are the 5 golden rules for successfully setting goals?

 1. Set S.M.A.R.T. goals